-13.1 Magic Beans Group recognises that it is not practical to provide definitive instructions that would apply to all situations at all times whereby staff come into contact with children and vulnerable adults, and to guarantee the protection of children and staff.
-However, the appended Safeguarding Code of Conduct sets out the standards of behaviour required of staff in order to fulfil their roles within Magic Beans Group.
+Magic Beans Group recognises that it is not practical to provide definitive instructions that would always apply to all situations whereby staff come into contact with children and vulnerable adults, and to guarantee the protection of children and staff.
+However, the Safeguarding Code of Conduct (MBG047) sets out the standards of behaviour required of staff in order to fulfil their roles within Magic Beans Group.
 This code should assist in the protection of children, vulnerable adults and members of staff, and should be fully understood by all staff.
 The code applies to all staff including unpaid volunteers and apprentices working at Magic Beans Group.